Saturday, July 08, 2006

 -Karen Hughes, speaking on behalf of presidential candidate George W. Bush

-When the Apologsts cry and moan about the fact that any criticism is demoralizing the people fighting for our freedom, and that those who criticize the war don't support our troops, perhaps you can remind them of the following:
+When the Apologsts cry and moan about the fact that any criticism is demoralizing the people fighting for our freedom, and that those who criticize the war don't support our troops, perhaps you can remind them of the following: "Explain to the mothers and fathers of American servicemen that may come home in body bags why their son or daughter have to give up their life?"

 -Sean Hannity, Fox News, 4/6/99